 I’ve been thinking about making this lavender lemon vesper martini for awhile.
-The lavender was blooming at the kid’s school garden today, so of course I thought “ooh let’s make a cocktail!”
-I’ve been wanting to make a vesper martini since I tried one at a local restaurant in January (when I first fell in love with Lillet).
-Tonight I finally put one together, with a couple of twists.
-I used Empress gin, added about a tablespoon of Meyer lemon juice, and added the garden lavender along with some ground cooking grade lavender.
+I’ve wanted to make a vesper martini since I tried one at a local restaurant in January (when I first fell in love with Lillet).
+I finally put one together, with a couple of twists.
+I used Empress gin, added about a tablespoon of Meyer lemon juice, and added some garden lavender along with some ground cooking grade lavender.
 I also upped the amount of Lillet juuuust a tidge because I am not quite used to drinks as strong as this one.
 But it’s been a week, and something strong was in order!

 Vesper martini recipe

 3 oz Empress gin 1 oz vodka 1 tablespoon Meyer lemon juice 1 oz Lillet Blanc 1 tsp ground cooking lavender (grind it in a mortar & pestle) 1 sprig blooming lavender for garnish A 2 inch section of lemon peel

 Put all ingredients in a shaker over ice and twist the lemon peel before dropping it in.
 Shake vigorously, then double strain into a coupe glass (I used a cube of ice, which isn’t normally done with a martini).
 Garnish with the lavender sprig.